Frederic-P/Image-manipulation-in-Numpy/readme.md

 ##### Extending Color commands:
 You can extend the color commands module with the following procedure:
 1) Write a new function in the color_functions.py file, give it a unique name.
-At a bare minimum it should accept the numpy 3D array as a parameter.
+At a bare minimum it should accept the Numpy 3D array as a parameter.
 The return value should be the modified matrix you'd want to use elsewhere.
 2) Append an if-statment to the `command_interpreter()` function which looks for the given command and reroutes the given image matrix to your custom function.
     - Caveat: The command to look for, cannot be used by other commands already present in the code.